alexdovzhanyn/alexdovzhanyn.github.io/_posts/2024-09-13-implementing-closures-and-first-class-functions-in-webassembly.md

     x * scalar * factor
 }
 ```

+During lambda lifting, all variables in the outer scope that the inner function relies on, like `scalar` in this case, are pulled up and passed explicitly
+to the generated top-level function.
+This ensures that all state needed by the generated function is available, even though the original context is no longer present.

 Obviously, this still won't work in the context of WebAssembly, but we're closer to what we need.
 Instead of having an anonymous function defined within our function,
 we captured all of the elements from the scope of the parent function that we need, and made a new, globally-defined function in the module called `e53488d`.
 Realistically,